 Rudi explains about understudies and I can hardly stay still.
 I’m dancing on my toes.
 Now Honza has a question.
 Now Misha has a question, and I think we will not get to the announcement before my body explodes like the firecracker I once saw over the Vltava River.

 “Maria will understudy for Aninka,” says Rudi.
-“And Jirka will understudy for Pepicek.”
+“And Jirka will understudy for Pepíček.”

 There are murmurs and exclamations.
 My hands do tiny quiet claps.
 I hope, I hope, I hope.